Is Your Relationship Not What It Used to Be?

 Couples on the Brink of Divorce

 In some couples, one or more members may have at least one foot out the door.
-In fact, about 30% of couples who come to counseling are in a scenario where one person wants to stay in a marriage or lifetime commitment, and the other is leaning out the door.
+About 30% of couples who come to counseling are in a scenario where one person wants to stay in a marriage or lifetime commitment, and the other is leaning out the door.
 This special type of therapy differs from traditional couples counseling and deals with couples with mixed agendas.
 Discernment Counseling is usually what is called for under this scenario.
-Discernment Counseling is one to five sessions and is about helping you make an informed and confident decision to either keep things as they are, divorce or separate, or put divorce off the table for a while as you both commit to working as hard as you can and promising to each other to attend longer-term couple therapy.
+Discernment Counseling is one to five sessions and is about helping you make an informed and confident decision to either keep things as they are, divorce or separate or put divorce off the table for a while as you both commit to working as hard as you can and promising to each other to attend longer-term couple therapy.